Truinto/BuildTaskVersionControl/README.md

 -----------
 * InputFile: [Required] Path to file to extract version string.
 Use RegexInput to customize logic.
 * UpdateFiles: [Required] Path to files to inject with new version string.
 Use RegexOutput to customize logic.
 * AutoIncrease: If true, will increase version by one before updating files.
 If you use this, it's recommended to include InputFile in UpdateFiles.
 Does not work with '*' wildcard.
+Default: false
 * RegexInput: Regex string for the input file.
 Requires group 'version' for version string.
 Default: `"(?<!Manager)(Version.*?)(?'version'[\d\.\*]{5,})"`
 * RegexOutput: Regex string for output files.
 Is used in conjunction with RegexReplace.
 Default: `"(?<!Manager)(Version.*?)(?'version'[\d\.\*]{5,})"`
 * RegexReplace: Replacement string for output files. `{version}` is replaced by new version.
 Default: `"${1}{version}"`
+* TouchFiles: Update write-date when updating output files.
+Default: true
 * MaxMatch: Maximum number of lines to match and replace.
 0 or less will replace all.
+Default: 0
 * Version: [Output] Extracted version string.
 * Major: [Output] Extracted major version.
 * Minor: [Output] Extracted minor version.